BeauJBurroughs/sr201/sr201-php-cloud-service-with-camera-support/README.md

 ## Camera Support
 To modify Cameras embded in the webpage edit cams.html with your ip cameras ip addresses.
+Cameras and control buttons are split into 2 separate iframes to prevent camera refresh with every button click.
+Some adjusting of the Css may be required to fit to screen the way you desire depending on devices being used.
+The viewport meta tag has been used to comply with html5 standards updating the way the app sizes to mobile devices.

 ## Disclaimer